Management Discussion & Analysis

 Liquidity, Financial Resources and Gearing

-As at 30 June 2017, the Group’s working capital stood at approximately HK$11,998.3 million, representing an increase of 6,562.0% over the HK$180.1 million figure recorded at the end of FY2016.
-Cash and cash equivalents totaled approximately HK$488.7 million, representing an increase of 475.6% over the HK$84.9 million at the end of FY2016.
+As at 30 June 2018, the Group’s working capital stood at approximately HK$3,175.1 million, which is a significant decrease of 73.5% over the HK$11,998.3 million recorded at the end of FY2017.
+The working capital decreased mainly because the Group had refinanced its long term mortgage loan of approximately HK$8,367.2 million with a short term borrowing in June 2018.
+Cash and cash equivalents totaled approximately HK$277.5 million, down by 43.2% compared with the HK$488.7 million at the end of FY2017.

-The debt-to-total assets ratio is calculated as total bank and other borrowings divided by total assets of the Group.
-As at 30 June 2017, the debt-to-total assets ratio was maintained at a healthy level of 42.9%, when compared with 33.4% as at 30 June 2016.
-The ratio of net debts (total bank and other borrowings net of cash and bank balances) divided by total assets was approximately 41.5% (30 June 2016: 33.1%).
+As at 30 June 2018, the debt-to-total assets ratio, which is calculated as total bank and other borrowings, loan from a non-controlling shareholder and loan from a related party (“Total Debts”) divided by total assets of the Group, was maintained at a healthy level of 46.2%, compared with 42.9% as at 30 June 2017.
+The ratio of net debts (Total Debts net of cash and bank balances) divided by total assets was approximately 45.5% (30 June 2017: 41.5%).

 Management of key customers